dhaselhan/rpgtables-client-web/README.md

-## Dnd Tables-Client
+## Rpg Tables-Client
-An AngularJS based Web Client for the Dnd Tables-Server
+An AngularJS based Web Client for the Rpg Tables-Server

 Thanks to Josh Miller and his Angular Kickstart at https://github.com/ngbp/ngbp